Skip to main content

 6th Call

-Background: Livestock is one of the most relevant sectors of Honduras’ economy.
+Livestock is one of the most relevant sectors of Honduras’ economy.
 It generates 13% of the gross domestic product (GDP) and is responsible for approximately 400,000 jobs annually (36% of the economically active population) supporting 180,000 families.
 However, the sector is also an important greenhouse gas (GHG) emitter, accounting for 9% of the country’s total emissions.
-Farmers rely on traditional cattle-raising practices characterised by poor animal management and a monoculture pasture approach that considers trees as a limitation and causes land degradation and deforestation.
+Farmers traditionally rely on established cattle-raising practices, which often involve limited animal and farm management and pasture systems with low tree integration, often contributing to land degradation and deforestation.

-As result, the project seeks to transform of 1,200 farms into low-carbon production systems through an innovation package that will improve productivity, profitability, and climate resilience while reducing GHG emissions and maximizing carbon sequestration at the farm level.
-The latter result added up to the KMP training and awareness raising campaign will benefit 13,500 people from farmers, employees, family members, extension officials, and credit officials.
+As a result, the project aims to transform 1,200 farms into low-carbon production systems through an integrated innovation package that enhances productivity, profitability, and climate resilience while reducing GHG emissions and increasing carbon sequestration at farm level.
+In addition, knowledge management, training, and awareness-raising activities are expected to benefit around 13,500 people, including farmers, employees, family members, extension workers, and credit officers.

-The financial cooperation (FC) component plans to establish two financial instruments, unlocking further public and private loans to smallholder farmers to implement low-carbon solutions in the livestock sector.
+The Financial Cooperation (FC) component plans to establish two financial instruments, unlocking further public and private loans to smallholder farmers to implement low-carbon solutions in the livestock sector.
 The project will establish concessional loans credit line (EUR 4 million) providing more favourable conditions compared to the market’s average.
-This instrument is supposed to be complemented with a risk cover guarantee (EUR 2 million) that incentivizes financial institutions and farmers to participate in the scheme.
+This instrument is supposed to be complemented with a risk cover guarantee (EUR 2 million) that incentivises financial institutions and farmers to participate in the scheme.

 Image: © CATIE